Gaza war protests: Netherlands

 On 8 May 2024, as part of a series of pro-Palestinian protests on university campuses, police broke up a student protest at the University of Amsterdam, where protesters had blockaded the university grounds.
 Protesters were demanding an end to the conflict, with some calling on the university to sever academic ties to Israel.
 Confrontations were described as violent, but it was unclear whether anyone had been injured or detained.
 Reuters reported that police struck protesters on the head with batons.

 On 20 April 2025, more than 10,000 people showed up in a pro-Palestinian demonstration in Rotterdam to protest against Israel's actions on Gaza.
 On 18 May, more than 100,000 people marched through The Hague at the red line protest while wearing red clothing as an expression to "draw a red line" against Israel's blockade on Gaza and demanded the Dutch government to take more action against Israel.
 On 15 June, the same initiative was repeated and reached 150,000 protesters.
 On 29 June, around 18,000 shoes and toys were displayed in Almere, representing more than 17,400 children that were killed in Gaza.

-Hundreds of people protested during the 2025 NATO summit in The Hague against Israel's war in the Gaza Strip and the Israel-Iran war following US strikes on Iranian nuclear sites.
+Hundreds of people protested during the 2025 NATO summit in The Hague against Israel's war in the Gaza Strip and the Twelve-Day War following US strikes on Iranian nuclear sites.

 On 5 October 2025, the third red line demonstration was held.
 With 250,000 participants, this was the largest demonstration in the country in over 20 years.
 Five activists were arrested.

+In April 2026, a public installation organised by the Plant an Olive Tree Foundation, in Dam Square, Amsterdam, featured rows of children’s shoes to commemorate Palestinian children killed during the Gaza war.
+The display took place shortly before Holocaust Remembrance Day.
+The Combat Antisemitism Movement, a monitoring organisation, criticised it saying "By adopting symbols inseparable from the Nazi genocide, the display recasts the Gaza war through the lens of Jewish extermination".
+The Times of Israel wrote that the installation "appropriate Holocaust imagery by using shoes to symbolize the Palestinian victims".